-My research is interdisciplinary, cutting across Economic Geography, Political Economy, and Public Policy.
-It focuses on the interactions between territorial inequality, power, and public policy delivery.
-It explores the politics of local and regional development, the geographies of political discontent, and the links between local governance and policy delivery.
+My research is interdisciplinary, combining Economic Geography, Political Economy, and Public Policy.
+It explores the interactions between territorial inequality, politics, and public policy delivery.

 Areas of expertise

-I am an Assistant Professor at the University of Cambridge, Department of Land Economy, and a Fellow at Churchill College.
-I am also a Visiting Fellow at London School of Economics‘ International Inequalities Institute, and an Associate at LSE Middle East Centre.
+I am an Assistant Professor at the University of Cambridge, Department of Land Economy, and a Fellow at Fitzwilliam College.
+I am also a Visiting Fellow at the London School of Economics‘ International Inequalities Institute, and an Associate at LSE Middle East Centre.